Laser Treatment at the Medspa: The Rules on Physician Delegation and Oversight in Illinois

 What laser treatments may an electrologist provide at a medspa?

 Illinois law requires a license to perform electrology, which is defined as those services for permanent hair removal using only solid probe electrode type epilation, including thermolysis (shortwave, high frequency), electrolysis (galvanic), and a combination of both (superimposed or sequential blend).
 A licensed electrologist may perform these services without physician delegation or supervision.
 An electrologist also may perform other ablative and non-ablative laser treatments, subject to the physician delegation and supervision rules noted above.
 When providing such additional services, the electrologist is no longer acting as an electrologist but rather unlicensed personnel acting under authority of the delegating physician.

 Call Jackson LLP Today to Schedule a Consultation with an Illinois Medical Spa Attorney

 If you’re considering offering ablative and non-ablative laser treatments at a medical spa in Illinois, it’s important that you implement a staffing plan, policies, and personnel contracts that comply with the relevant regulations governing physician delegation and oversight.
 At Jackson LLP, we have experience preparing these documents and advising on the limits and boundaries of what licensed and unlicensed personnel can do in the medspa setting.
-To schedule a complimentary phone consultation with one of Jackson LLP’s Illinois-licensed healthcare attorneys, call our office at (312) 985-6484 or click the button below.
+To schedule a complimentary phone consultation with one of Jackson LLP’s Illinois-licensed healthcare attorneys, click the button below.